-We communicate with families through ParentSquare; the Creative Minds website; and Twitter, Facebook, and Instagram, where we are @CMIPCS.
+We communicate with families through ParentSquare, the Creative Minds website, Facebook, and Instagram, where we are @CMIPCS.

-School-wide ParentSquare messages are sent to all families, at the email address or phone number provided during enrollment.
+We send school-wide ParentSquare messages to all families, at the email address or phone number provided during enrollment.
 These messages contain school announcements, practical details about upcoming events, and other timely information.

-New families received a ParentSquare invitation in July.
+New families received a ParentSquare invitation in the summer.
 After creating accounts, parents and guardians can set preferences for notification type, language, and frequency.
 Learn more here.